zzantares/ProxmoxVE/CONTRIBUTING.md

 Welcome developers!
 ===================

-Before making any contribution you should now:
+Before making any contribution you should know:

 - All code contribution should follow PSR-1 and PSR-2 coding style standards.
 (Thanks to [Alexey Ashurok](https://github.com/aotd1))
 - You should code the tests for any function you add, some times is not possible but try doing it.
 Personally I like more the *black box* testing approach.